-Our large campus (360 acres) and small student body (approx. 120 students), the majority of which live on campus, allow us to have a tight-knit community where each member looks out for the welfare of each other.
+Our large campus (360 acres) and small student body (approx. 120 students), the majority of which live on campus, allow us to have a tight knit community where each member looks out for the welfare of each other.
 RLAA Administration is committed to continuing to make the health of our students a top priority.

 We will continuously monitor current federal, state, and county guidelines to ensure we are keeping our school community safe and will be working with a COVID logistics expert on updating this plan as needed.
 Please see below for the safety precautions we plan to implement at RLAA during the 2021-22 school year.

-If you have questions please contact and we will be happy to chat with
+If you have questions please contact and we will be happy to chat with you.

 Stay informed – Administration will monitor current guidelines/information from: